What Is Social Franchising?

 Why Social Franchising Is Happening

-Entities With A Social Purpose
+Entities with a Social Purpose

-As such, you can say that social franchising has a social purpose and is owned by its social franchise members but it is can also be a business that makes profits.
+True, charities are non-profit and rely on donations to facilitate their social causes.
+Yet, many have found this model to be unsustainable in times of economic hardship.
+Therefore, they too have to branch out to include other goods and/or services.
+This way, they ensure steady revenue streams to sustain their primary mission.
+As such, you can say that social franchising has a social purpose and is owned by its social franchise members.
+Yet, it can also be a business that makes profits.
 Because without these profits, they could not survive, grow and meet the aims of their social programs.